Items to Bring

 - Have you had any significant illnesses, injuries or surgeries?

 - What chronic illnesses run in your family?

 Prescriptions — Make a plan for managing any prescription drugs you take on an ongoing basis.
 How will you get your prescriptions renewed?
 When the label on your medication says "no refills remaining," you'll need a renewal, which usually requires an appointment with a healthcare provider.
 Carefully monitor refills left in your prescription so you have time to schedule an appointment without running out of your medication.
 Your pharmacy may contact the healthcare provider who prescribed the medicine when you run out of refills to request instructions.

-Important: Students under the age of 18 must have a signed and notarized Consent for Treatment form on file with the Student Health Center in order to receive medical services.
+Students under the age of 18 must have a signed and notarized Consent for Treatment Form on file with the Student Health Center in order to receive medical services.